Mirantis/virtlet/docs/docs/user-guide/virtlet-on-kdc.md

   * `disable_kvm` - disables KVM support and forces QEMU instead.
 Use "1" as a value.
   * `download_protocol` - default image download protocol - either `http` or `https`.
 The default is https.
   * `loglevel` - integer log level value for the virtlet written as a string (e.g. "3", "2", "1").
-  * `calico-subnet` - netmask width for the Calico CNI.
-Default is "24".
   * `image_regexp_translation` - enables regexp syntax for the image name translation rules.
   * `disable_logging` - disables log streaming from VMs.
 Use "1" to disable.